 Behavioral Sciences Center (BSC) Outpatient Psychotherapy Clinic

-The Behavioral Sciences Center is located in the Gravier Multi-Specialty Clinic on the 7th Floor at 2025 Gravier Street, New Orleans, in close proximity to the other major training sites.
+The Behavioral Sciences Center is located in the Multi-Specialty Clinic on the 7th Floor at 478 S. Johnson Street, New Orleans, in close proximity to the other major training sites.
 Since 2008, the Behavioral Sciences Center has become the primary outpatient clinic for the entire department, and its various trainees of all disciplines.
 This clinic is operated by the Department of Psychiatry to provide training experience in outpatient mental health services for psychology interns, psychiatry residents, and social work interns.
 Referrals to the clinic come from both the public and private sectors, including private practitioners in the community, pediatric clinics at the Medical Center of Louisiana and Children’s Hospital, University Medical Center, community mental health centers, and local schools and universities.